The SAP OData integration allows you to perform operations on SAP entities and call SAP actions from your OutSystems applications.

 The information present in the EDMX and JSON file formats is not exactly the same.
-If you face any issues while importing a specific specification using one of the supported formats, try importing the service again using a different format.
+If you have any issues while importing a specific specification using one of the supported formats, try importing the service again using a different format.

 Selecting SAP objects

 In the integration creation wizard you must choose which SAP entities and actions to consider in the new integration:

 - Select the SAP entities you want to interact with in OutSystems, selecting also the attributes of these entities.
 Integration Builder creates Server Actions to perform CRUD (create, read, update, delete) operations.